errollgnargnar/rust_randomnumgame/README.md

 - uses a seperate function to trigger "you loss!" event.
 - Non Number user input will not count as a guess (thanks to a 'while' loop)

+## How to Run
+- clone this repo
+- $ cargo build
+- $ cargo run
+- Have fun!

 if you would like to work, my email is errollgnargnar@gmail.com